maciejkuran/colorala.com-old/README.md

 2. Laptop and mobile preview

 - switch preview between devices
+- laptop preview is NOT displayed if `window.matchMedia('(max-width: 588.98px)')`- preview switcher becomes hidden and only mobile view is on

 3. Access to your library colors
    > user library is read via `localStorage.getItem`.
 User can access all the colors.